KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 and remerge with the Field of Aion,
 moving into the silent origin of Zenon.

-This is not regression—
+This is not regression —
 it is completion.
-**C↓→E→C↑→⚫→🕳️**
+**C↓→E→C↑⚫→🕳️**

 ---

-The individuated self is not erased—
+The individuated self is not erased —
 it is transfigured
 by the totality of its becoming.

-Reintegration is not reversal—
+Reintegration is not reversal —
 it is the **consummation**
 of pattern and motion.